cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.5.1v0.1
 Agencies SHALL disable Add-Ons.

-- _Rationale:_ Google Docs Add-Ons can pose a great security risk based on the permissions the add-on is given.
-Add-ons can be given full access to the google drive, permission to add or edit existing documents, share documents, connect to external services, and more.
-Any add-on needs to be fully vetted before given access to the google workspace.
-Therefore, unapproved add-ons need to be disabled.
+- _Rationale:_ Google Docs Add-Ons, depending on their permissions, can present a security risk, including potential exposure of sensitive content.
+By disabling unapproved add-ons and preventing their sharing, the risk of data leakage can be significantly reduced.

 - _Last Modified:_ January 3, 2024

 - MITRE ATT&CK TTP Mapping